ayra-alamdar/Github-actions-test/README.md

 ## Usage

 To use this workflow:
-1. Save the provided YAML file in your repository under `.github/workflows/compile-check.yml`.
+1. Save the provided YAML file in our repository under `.github/workflows/compile-check.yml`.
 2. Push changes to the `main` branch or create a pull request to trigger the workflow.